alan10332000/next-airbnb/README.md

 - Favorites system
 - Shareable URL filters
   - Lets say you select a category, location and date range, you will be able to share URL with a logged out friend in another browser and they will see the same results
-- How to write POST and DELETE routes in route handlers (app/api)
+- Write POST and DELETE routes in route handlers (app/api)
-- How to fetch data in server react components by directly accessing database
+- Fetch data in server React components by directly accessing database
-- How to handle files like error.tsx and loading.tsx which are new Next 13 template files to unify loading and error handling
+- Handle files like error.tsx and loading.tsx which are new Next 13 template files to unify loading and error handling
-- How to handle relations between Server and Child components
+- Handle relations between Server and Child components

 ### Prerequisites